openconnectivityfoundation/swagger2x/src/templates/IOTivity-lite/readme.md

 # What is missing:
 - Creation/deletion of resources (PUT/DELETE functions)
 - Handling in get/post of:
-    - arrays of arrays, arrays of objects
+    - recursively arrays of arrays, arrays of objects, object within objects
-    - handing of json objects

 # Building instructions